 CSBG - When CSBG customers visit the One-Stop Center they may also be suitable for additional partner services provided through the Quincy Workforce Center.
 CSBG services offered are scholarships, food pantries, Thrift Store clothing, emergency services and training certification assistance, these services are available and provided on-site at the Quincy Workforce Center.
-Referrals, by phone, are made to additional partner programs and/or services when that would improve a CSBG customer's success in the program.
-Referrals are logged and follow-up with the partner agency is usually by email or phone call.
-Each county has an outreach office and is open on certain days.
-In Adams County the agency address is 107 N 3rd St. and 706 Maine St, Quincy; Brown County is 206 S.W.
-Cross, Mt.
-Sterling; Pike County is 120 S. Madison in Pittsfield and Schuyler County is 233 N. Congress in Rushville.
+Customer referrals will be accomplished using the MOU Partner Suite of the Integrate tracking and referral software.
+In Adams County the agency address is 107 N 3rd St. and 706 Maine St, Quincy; Brown County is 206 S W Cross., Mt.
+Sterling; Pike County is 120 S. Madison in Pittsfield and Schuyler County is 220 W Washington in Rushville.

 Western Illinois Regional Council CSBG funded services could include and are not limited to food, clothing or training certification assistance and require the completion of an application with required documentation to be funded.
 A client may be eligible for additional services from the CAA as well, such as energy assistance, which can be determined dependent upon need.
 Applications are taken by appointment and are generally taken at the WIRC-CAA office located at 223 South Randolph, or an outreach site, scheduled within the four counties of Hancock, Henderson, McDonough and Warren, during the busiest part of the LIHEAP season.
-Referrals to additional partners will be made with a phone call to the designated staff person at the particular partner office.
+Customer referrals will be accomplished using the MOU Partner Suite of the Integrate tracking and referral software.